trpc/trpc/www/docs/nextjs/introduction.md

 /**
  * Reusable middleware that checks if users are authenticated.
- * NOTE: Example only, yours may vary depending on how your auth is setup **/ const isAuthed = t.middleware(({ next, ctx }) => {
+ * @note Example only, yours may vary depending on how your auth is setup **/ const isAuthed = t.middleware(({ next, ctx }) => {
   if (!ctx.session?.user?.email) {